 With online banking and automatic payment options, there are GREAT tools for ensuring you don’t mess up because of administrative chaos.
 If you feel you can’t manage all your bills by pen and paper, there are several good software programs available for keeping track of your financial records.

 In fact, I recommend that you automate a payment ABOVE the minimum monthly payment, just to be certain that you start getting ahead of the game.
 Those minimum payments are rigged against you, and the only way to get ahead is to … get ahead.
 I have some more thoughts on automation in a moment.

 3. Yes, you can negotiate

-No, you do not need to be an attorney or other professional to negotiate with your credit card company (negotiating with the IRS, on the other hand, is a very different story!).
+No, you do not need to be an estate planning attorneys or other professional to negotiate with your credit card company (negotiating with the IRS, on the other hand, is a very different story!).
 The rising amount of consumer debt in this country has made creditors realize that they need to be more understanding of their customers — if they hope to get any money back.
 If you file bankruptcy they are only going to get pennies on the dollar, so they are willing to make deals.

 4. Proactively contact your creditors — in writing

 Open communication always helps.
 Usually credit card companies get ignored and end up sending delinquent files to a collections agency.
 So they’ll actually appreciate your openness in contacting them and may be more understanding of your situation.
 Proactively dealing with your credit card debt rather than hiding will not only help your financial problem, but will make you feel better about yourself as well.

 If you are not able to pay the full amount of your credit each month, you still should still pay something to stay on top of it.
 You should work off a written budget so you know exactly where you stand.
 Some experts suggest that you divide your monthly debt budget by the percentage each bill makes of the total and pay that amount.